FSU's Norvell sorry after star player accused coach of lying - WHIZ News

 Norvell, 38, was hired away from Memphis in December to replace Willie Taggart, who had been fired after less than two full seasons as Seminoles coach.
 Norvell is the fourth coach Wilson has played for during his career at Florida State, including Jimbo Fisher, now with Texas A&M, and interim head coach and current FSU assistant Odell Haggins.

-The Athletic reported on Tuesday that Norvell said: ” I went back and forth individually with every player this weekend,” when asked what he was doing to connect with players after the death of Floyd, a black handcuffed man who died at the hands of Minneapolis police, which sparked nationwide protests.
+The Athletic reported on Tuesday that Norvell said: ” I went back and forth individually with every player this weekend,” when asked what he was doing to connect with players after the death of Floyd, a black handcuffed man who died at the hands of Minneapolis police.
+The incident has sparked nationwide protests.

-Wilson said on Twitter that was a “lie” because all players had received was a “generated text that was sent to everyone.”
+Wilson then said on Twitter that Norvell’s comment was a “lie” because all players had received was a “generated text that was sent to everyone.”
 Wilson added he and his teammates would not be working out until further notice.

+Wilson is one of the top defensive tackles in country and was a team captain last season.
+The 6-foot-5, 310-pound senior missed the final four games of 2019 with a hand injury that required surgery.
+He still led the team with 5 sacks and enters this season as a potential first-round draft pick.

+Norvell said in his statement the text was sent to each player and presented as “an opportunity for open communication with me.

 In his Thursday post, Wilson wrote that he appreciated Norvell for encouraging him to “use his platform and speak for what me and teammates believe in.”